 Fellows will produce practitioner-oriented reports (or other primary outputs) over a six-month period and receive an award of $15,000.
 Fellows also share their work through ICMA conferences, webinars, PM magazine, and other content channels.

-Applications consist of a brief concept paper and resume or CV, and should be submitted via email to firstname.lastname@example.org by April 23, 2021, following the instructions detailed in the Request for Applications.
+Applications consist of a brief concept paper and resume or CV, and should be submitted via email to firstname.lastname@example.org by the extended deadline April 30, 2021, following the instructions detailed in the Request for Applications.